BlendLog/MinerSearch/README.md

 - The hosts file is now corrected only in case of infection and does not cause an error
 - Help has been updated --help
 - Quarantine is now available for all users

-Version 1.4.72 [PostFix]

-- Improved miner search algorithm. ((TLauncher Legacy, goodbyedpi, RustMe and others are no longer considered a threat)
-- Fixed the inability to move a file to quarantine
-- Removing malicious scripts from the task scheduler that run the miner
-> [What's new]
-- Added a quarantine manager (option -q or --open-quarantine, or in the report form just click on "Quarantine" button)
-- Removed the "--restore" option, since the strategy for moving files to quarantine has also been changed (incompatible with previous versions of MinerSearch)

 -----------------------------------------